 Regardless of what decision you make, you’re going to make someone unhappy.
 The best way to avoid or minimize conflict is to utilize indisputable data and address it ASAP.

 The important word is indisputable.
-The right PRM technology can remove your direct involvement from the deal registration process; no step of the submission process is dependent upon you opening an email or entering data, further stressing your objectivity when deciding who solidified a deal.
+The right PRM tool can remove your direct involvement from the deal registration process; no step of the submission process is dependent upon you opening an email or entering data, further stressing your objectivity when deciding who solidified a deal.

 Your partner portal plays a vital role in the second strategic point: to address the conflict ASAP.
 By integrating your PRM’s and CRM’s databases, both tools can automatically block a new deal from being registered if it already exists within the system.
 This real-time notification prevents the conflicting channel partners from investing more energy which would otherwise make the “bad news” even more devastating.

 2. Create a solid yet dynamic deal registration process

 Your deal registration process is where your partner relationships solidify.
 Its rules can either help or hinder your reputation with the channel.
 A deal registration process outlines how your partners should do business with you.

 Deal registration rules of engagement depend on the customer’s buying process.
 When the end customer entertains more than one partner at a time, you’ll most likely have a “first come, first serve” rule.
 Having all partners utilize a PRM platform can clarify the originator of a lead, avoiding a common source of channel conflict.

 While there can be exceptions to these rules, keep the following best practices in mind when shaping your deal registration process to help avoid channel conflict:

 Most deal registration programs provide competitive pricing and added support.
 This incentive is the primary motivator for partners to register deals in the first place.
 Joint sales efforts such as communication and collaboration will live in your PRM.
 An example of this is Allbound’s unified pipeline feature.
 You and your partner need to keep each other up to date on every stage of the deal.